The Essential Guide to Generative AI: What You Should Know in 2025

 Imagine a model that predicts the next word in a sentence, one by one.
 This is an autoregressive model.
 This idea can be used for other data types, like music or images.

-The model can create entirely new data sequences that resemble the training data by starting with a random beginning and then predicting the next element based on what came before.
+The model can create new data sequences that resemble the training data by starting with a random beginning and then predicting the next element based on what came before.

 How Does Generative AI Work?